-This document has been prepared by Malaka Parker and Pablo Alfaro, consultants, under the supervision of Catarina Camarinhas, Social Affairs Officer and was edited by Francis Jones, Population Affairs Officer, all of the ECLAC Subregional Headquarters for the Caribbean.
-Technical advice and support for research and data collection were provided by Laurette Bristol, Programme Manager, Human Resource Development, CARICOM Secretariat; Faryal Khan, Programme Specialist for Education, UNESCO Cluster Office for the Caribbean; Martin Baptiste, Senior Operations Officer, Education, Caribbean Development Bank; Daniela Trucco, Social Affairs Officer, Social Development Division, ECLAC; and Candice Gonzales, Economic Affairs Assistant, ECLAC Subregional Headquarters for the Caribbean.
+This document has been prepared by Malaka Parker and Pablo Alfaro, consultants, under the supervision of Catarina Camarinhas, Social Affairs Officer, and edited by Francis Jones, Population Affairs Officer, all of the ECLAC subregional headquarters for the Caribbean.
+Technical advice and support for research and data collection were provided by Laurette Bristol, Programme Manager, Human Resource Development, CARICOM Secretariat; Faryal Khan, Programme Specialist for Education, UNESCO Cluster Office for the Caribbean; Martin Baptiste, Senior Operations Officer, Education, Caribbean Development Bank; Daniela Trucco, Social Affairs Officer, Social Development Division, ECLAC; and Candice Gonzales, Economic Affairs Assistant, ECLAC subregional headquarters for the Caribbean.

-The views expressed in this document, which has been reproduced without formal editing, are those of the author(s) and do not necessarily reflect the views of the organization.
+The views expressed in this document, which has been reproduced without formal editing, are those of the authors and do not necessarily reflect the views of the Organization or the countries it represents.